-- The Integrated Administrative Hearing Office is an independent New York State agency.
+• The Integrated Administrative Hearing Office is an independent New York State agency.
 It is not connected with us.
-Medicare and Medicaid oversees its work. - We will send the information about your appeal to this organization.
+Medicare and Medicaid oversee its work.

+- We will send the information about your appeal to this organization.
 This information is called your "case file."
-You have the right to ask us for a free copy of your case file.

-- You have a right to give the Integrated Administrative Hearing Office additional information to support your appeal. - Reviewers at the Integrated Administrative Hearing Office will take a careful look at all of the information related to your appeal.
+You have the right to ask us for a free copy of your case file. - You have a right to give the Integrated Administrative Hearing Office additional information to support your appeal. - Reviewers at the Integrated Administrative Hearing Office will take a careful look at all of the information related to your appeal.
 The Integrated Administrative Hearing Office will contact you to schedule a hearing.

-If you had a "fast" appeal at Level 1, you will also have a "fast" appeal at Level 2
+If you had a "fast" appeal at Level 1, you may automatically have a "fast" appeal at Level 2

-- If you had a fast appeal to our plan at Level 1, you will automatically receive a fast appeal at Level 2.
-The review organization must give you an answer to your Level 2 Appeal within 72 hours of when it receives your appeal. - If your request is for a medical item or service and the Integrated Administrative Hearing Office needs to gather more information that may benefit you, it can take up to 14 more calendar days.
+- If you had a fast appeal to our plan at Level 1, you may automatically receive a fast appeal at Level 2.
+The review organization must give you an answer to your Level 2 Appeal within 72 hours of when it receives your appeal.
+In some cases, if you had a fast appeal to our plan at Level 1 you will not automatically receive a fast appeal at Level 2.
+In these cases, if you want a fast appeal at Level 2 you will need to ask the Integrated Administrative Hearing Office for one.
+The notice that we send you with our Level 1 decision will tell you how. - If your request is for a medical item or service and the Integrated Administrative Hearing Office needs to gather more information that may benefit you, it can take up to 14 more calendar days.
 The Integrated Administrative Hearing Office can't take extra time to make a decision if your request is for a Medicare Part B prescription drug.